-The business world stayed pretty much the same for a century or so after the Industrial Revolution but it's probably pretty safe to say that's never going to happen again.
-The exponential rate at which technology is developing, mutating, and adapting is so fast that you can't help but be swept away in a tidal wave of progress—whether you're ready for it or not.
+The business world stayed pretty much the same for a century or so after the Industrial Revolution, but it's probably pretty safe to say that's never going to happen again.
+The exponential rate at which technology is developing, mutating, and adapting, especially throughout 2020, is so fast that you can't help but be swept away in a tidal wave of progress—whether you're ready for it or not.

-You might not think we've come that far but if you had access to a time machine and went back just five years you'd be shocked to see:
+You might not think we've come that far, but if you had access to a time machine and went back less than 10 years, you'd be shocked to see:

-- The relative non-existence of cloud-based solutions for small to mid-sized businesses
+- The relative non-existence of new formats for marketing businesses like Instagram.

 5. Decreasing Cost/Increasing Functionality

 Two things have come together to create a "buyer's market" when it comes to software solutions for your business.
-First, the hardware and software necessary to create these software solutions has become increasingly easy to use and afford.
-Secondly, the number of tech savvy and entrepreneurial minds who can exploit such crumbling barriers has multiplied exponentially.
-A back end inventory system that once took a multi-million-dollar company a year to create in the not-too-distant past takes a couple of weeks for a few recent college graduates to put together.
-These solutions are offered at affordable rates and are often simple enough to use that businesses don't need to hire dedicated employees or sign long-term service contracts in order to make use of them.
+First, the hardware and software necessary to develop these software solutions have become increasingly easy to use and afford.
+Secondly, the number of tech-savvy and entrepreneurial minds who can exploit such crumbling barriers has multiplied exponentially.
+A back-end inventory system that once took a multi-million-dollar company a year to create in the not-too-distant past takes a couple of weeks for a few recent college graduates to put together.
+These solutions are offered at affordable rates and are often simple enough to use that businesses don't need to hire dedicated employees or sign long-term service contracts to make use of them.

 Technology is a Wave: You Can Either Ride or Wipe Out

-Regardless of your personal opinion—Luddite or technophile—the rapid advance of technology isn’t going to slow any time soon.
-More and more small businesses that fail to adapt are going to find themselves left behind while the savvy ones who learn to keep up will reap the rewards.
+Regardless of your personal opinion—Luddite or technophile—the rapid advance of technology will not slow any time soon.
+More and more businesses that fail to adapt will find themselves left behind, while the savvy ones who learn to keep up will reap the rewards.
 You don't have to rebuild your business from the ground up—there's some kernel of merit that's allowed you to enjoy success thus far.
-You just have to understand how technology affects your business (for better or worse) and how to apply advancements in order to play them to your advantage.
+You have to understand how technology affects your business (for better or worse) and how to apply advancements to play them to your advantage.